A Victorian house renovation in London with a modern botanical interior

 Geometric tiles were chosen for the corridor, leading the eye outside and continuing the green and white theme.

 Greenery may be the Pantone colour of the year but (avocado bathrooms aside), does it never really goes out of fashion?
-This house shows how green is one of the best ways to bring nature into the home, even in the heart of London.
+This Victorian house renovation shows how green is one of the best ways to bring nature into the home, even in the heart of London.
 I hope you’re as inspired as I am!

 Photos courtesy of JJ Media